Practical Application Security for Developers - Part 1: Cryptographic Foundations

 Understand hashes, HMAC, AES, and practical cryptographic decisions for backend systems with Java examples.

-We'll cover three foundational primitives - hashing, message authentication, and symmetric encryption - with production-ready Java code you can drop straight into your project.
+We'll cover three foundational primitives - hashing, message authentication, and symmetric encryption - with production-ready Java code.

 Why Developers Need to Understand Cryptography